yadava2/CarND-Path-Planning-Project_lcl/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

-Here is the data provided from the Simulator to the C++ Program
+## Data provided from the Simulator.

 #### Main car's localization Data (No Noise)